How to launch Callaba Cloud on AWS

 Instance type matters, as different servers have different load bearing capacity.
 If you are not sure whart to pick, generally we recommend using c5.xlarge.

-Click “Create New Based On Seller Settings”.
-The window will then expand.
+Click “Create New Based On Seller Settings”

 Add a Name for your group and a Description.

-8. Key Pair Settings: Create a new Key Pair and name it.
+8. Key Pair Settings:

 The .pem file will be downloaded to your computer.
 Save the file to a safe place, you might need it later to access your server.

-10. Click onto your username in the top menu bar.
+11. Click onto your username in the top menu bar.
 Select “Your AWS Console”.

 Once you get to AWS Management Console, click “EC2”.